SURFnet/eduxchange-eu-tech-docs/index.md

 - How do I connect to MyAcademicID?
   - The enrollment receiver needs to be connected as a relying party to MyAcademicID.
 The API server needs to be connected as a Resource Server.
-  Both can be registered by [filling in the myacademic id registration form](./registration.md)
+  Both can be registered by [filling in the MyAcademicId registration form](./registration.md)

 - How does this OpenID connect Oauth thing work?
 What is the flow for token introspection?
   - [Here is a nice explanation of how OpenID connect works](https://yasasramanayaka.medium.com/openid-connect-authorization-code-flow-8c02081135fc).
-  - The OpenID Connect flow is projected on the euroteq usecase [in this diagram](./openidconnect.md)
+  - The OpenID Connect flow is projected on the EuroTeQ usecase [in this diagram](./openidconnect.md)
 - How do I do introspection?
   - Example using curl: `curl -k -u RS-Client-ID:RS-CLIENT-Secret -H 'Content-Type: application/x-www-form-urlencoded' -X POST --data 'token=eyJhbGciOiJFUzI1NiIsImtpZCI6Ik1sVm9jb...' https://proxy.prod.erasmus.eduteams.org/OIDC/introspect -q | jq`
   - Example Response: